trendmicro/cloudone-community/README.md

 3. If you are new to GitHub / Git, review the helpful documentation here in our [Wiki](https://github.com/trendmicro/cloudone-community/wiki) before proceeding.
 4. Fork this repository.
 5. Create a new feature branch, preferably from the `main` branch.
+6. Commit your code with a message that is structured according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-6. Make your changes.
+7. Make your changes.
-7. Submit a pull request with an explanation for your changes or additions.
+8. Submit a pull request with an explanation for your changes or additions.

 We will review and work with you to release the changes.